 Arlington is a Top Spot for Young Professionals

-Arlington has consistently been ranked as one of the best places for young professionals to live.
+one of the best places for young professionals to live.
 Its proximity to Washington, D.C., combined with a thriving job market, diverse dining, entertainment options, and accessible public transportation, makes it a popular location for millennials looking to build their careers.

 The Marine Corps War Memorial is in Arlington